Transgender parents conceiving children

 This was intended to protect the existing legal parenthood of trans parents who have children before they change legal gender.
 It means that you will remain your children’s legal father if you become legally female, and you will remain your children’s legal mother if you become legally male.
 That may not reflect how you identify your name and relationship with your child, but you will not lose any legal status or rights in respect of your children as a result of changing your legal gender.

-As far as we are aware it is not possible, under the current law, for your children’s birth certificates to be changed retrospectively to include your revised name or legal gender.
+It is not possible, under the current law, for your children’s birth certificates to be changed retrospectively to include your revised name or legal gender.

 Should the law on parenthood be changed for transgender parents?